Operation Dragoon: Liberation of Marseille and Toulon

 Meanwhile, the disembarked French units started to head for Marseille and Toulon.
 The initial plan was to capture the ports in succession, but the unexpected Allied advance allowed the French commander de Lattre de Tassigny to attack both ports almost simultaneously.
 He split his forces into two units, with Joseph de Goislard de Monsabert given the task to take Toulon from the east while Edgard de Larminat drove north to encircle the city at the flanks.
 The Germans had a significant force stationed in both cities, but they lacked the time to prepare for a determined defense.
 After heavy fighting around Hyères, which temporarily stopped the advance, French forces approached Toulon on 19 August.
 At the same time, Monsabert swung around the city, enveloped it, and cut off the highway between Toulon and Marseille.
 On 21 August, the French pressed into Toulon, and heavy fighting ensued.
 The heavy German resistance led to an argument between Larminat and de Tassigny, after which de Tassigny took over direct command of the operation, dismissing Larminat.
 By 26 August, the remaining German units had surrendered.
 The battle for Toulon cost the French 2,700 casualties, but they captured all remaining German forces, which lost their entire garrison of 18,000 men.

 At the same time, Monsabert's attempt to liberate Marseille commenced.
 At first, a German force at Aubagne was defeated before French troops attacked the city directly.
 Unlike Toulon, the German commander at Marseille did not evacuate the civilian population, which became increasingly hostile.
 The resulting fighting with FFI troops further weakened the German units, which were exhausted from partisan fighting.
 The Wehrmacht was not able to defend on a broad front and soon crumbled into numerous isolated strongpoints.
 On 27 August, most of the city was liberated, with only a few small strongpoints remaining, and on 28 August, German troops issued the official surrender.
 The battle caused 1,825 French casualties, but 11,000 German troops were captured.
-In both harbours, German engineers had demolished port facilities to deny their use to the Allies.
+In both harbors, German engineers had demolished port facilities to deny their use to the Allies.

 The French Allied forces that helped liberate Toulon and Marseille consisted of large numbers of men from the Free French Colonial Infantry Division - Algerians, Malians, Mauritanians, and the Senegalese Tirailleurs, under General Charles de Gaulle.

 Battle at Montélimar

 While Marseille and Toulon were liberated, the German retreat continued.
-The 11th Panzer Division started several feint attacks toward Aix-en-Provence to discourage any further Allied advance.
+The 11th Panzer Division started several feints toward Aix-en-Provence to discourage any further Allied advance.
 By doing so, LXXXV Corps, as well as IV Luftwaffe Field Corps, were able to successfully retreat from the Allied advance at the Rhône.
-The Allies were unsure of German intentions, and Truscott decided to try to trap the Germans with a right flank movement whilst pursuing them with his three divisions from VI Corps.
+The Allies were unsure of German intentions, and Truscott decided to try to trap the Germans with a right flank movement while pursuing them with his three divisions from VI Corps.
 However, uncertainty at the Allied headquarters led to indecisiveness, and the Allies missed several opportunities to cut off the retreating LXXXV Corps.